hariomshandilya/OpenCV-C-Program-for-coin-detection/README.md

     // WINDOW_AUTOSIZE : The window size is automatically adjusted to fit the
      // displayed image() ), and you cannot change the window size manually.
-    // WINDOW_OPENGL : The window will be created with OpenGL support.
+    // WINDOW_OPENGL : The window will be created with OpenGL support. imshow("Coin Counter",image);
+    // first argument: name of the window
+    // second argument: image to be shown(Mat object)

+    waitKey(0); // Wait for infinite time for a key press.

+    Return 0;    // Return from main function.
+}

+End of explanation.